FINE ART GALLERY

 I've begun dusting off stacks of sleeved film that I shot through the decades to reveal some film images that have only been seen by these two eyes.

 And with the recent arrival of my Hasse HD-5 - oh yeah! - more images will be emerging soon.
-I can't wait to share images with you from this stellar medium format digital camera.
-After all, his older brother (or maybe I should say "father" by now) went to the moon!
-As you can imagine, the detail is unmatched from its HUGE image sensor, especially when you are talking large scale prints, all the way up to wall mural size.
+I can't wait to share images with you from this stellar medium format digital camera..
+You may recall thar this camera's "father" went to the moon!
+As you can imagine, the detail is unmatched from its HUGE image sensor, especially when you are talking large scale prints - REALLY LARGE - all the way up to wall mural size.

-I haven't forgotten my trusty Nikons, and I even throw a Canon 5D in the mix, especially at times when I need to move fast and freeze action.
+I haven't forgotten my trusty D810 Nikon, and I even throw a Canon 5D Mark II in the mix, especially at times when I need to move fast and freeze action.

 I offer LIMITED EDITION and OPEN EDITION prints in a selection of surfaces.